nf-core/detaxizer/docs/output.md

 - [summary](#summary) - The summary of the classification and the optional validation
 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution

-### Renaming

-Before and after (if using the filter) the execution of the pipeline the headers inside the `.fastq.gz` files are renamed.
-As stated above, this step is necessary to avoid difficulties with different header formats in the pipeline.
-The renamed headers will never be shown to you, except when looking into the work directory.
-Only the original read headers are shown in the results.

 ### FastQC